Quelle: Collage Renovabis

 - Moderation: Theresa Grabinger, Auslandsdienst-Referentin beim Malteser Hilfsdienst, Köln

-Videoaufzeichnungen früherer Veranstaltungen in der Reihe „Listen to the East!“ sind auf dem YouTube-Kanal der Katholischen Akademie in Berlin als Playlist abrufbar:
+- Videoaufzeichnungen früherer Veranstaltungen in der Reihe „Listen to the East!“ sind als Playlist auf dem YouTube-Kanal der Katholischen Akademie in Berlin abrufbar:

 Hier ansehen